Translated by Takuya Erik Watanabe

 The Goryokaku Tower offers a view of the star-shaped citadel, Goryokaku, which was built in 1864 by the Edo shogunate.
 You will be moved by the view of the beautiful western architectural techniques of the Goryokaku seen from the observatory.

-The tower is 107 meters high and offers a magnificent view over the city.
+The tower is 107 meters high and offers a magnificent view of the city.
 Visitors can learn about the history of Hakodate thanks to the displays of figurines which illustrate the battles that were fought in the Goryokaku area at the end of the Edo era (1603 - 1868).

 On the lower deck of the observatory, located 86 m above ground, you will find a cafe and a souvenir shop.
 The second deck, located at 90 m above ground, is a small museum, showing the history of the tower.